bodrick/awesome/TOPICS.md

 *   [SoftEtherVPN/SoftEtherVPN\_Stable](https://github.com/SoftEtherVPN/SoftEtherVPN_Stable) - Cross-platform multi-protocol VPN software.
 This repository is officially managed by Daiyuu Nobori, the founder of the project.
 Pull requests should be sent to the master repository at https://github.com/SoftEtherVPN/SoftEtherVPN.
 *   [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) - Lets you create profiles to include the selected extensions in the desired project.
 *   [dangmai/vscode-workspace-default-settings](https://github.com/dangmai/vscode-workspace-default-settings) - Keep your team VSCode workspace settings in sync
-*   [recyclarr/recyclarr](https://github.com/recyclarr/recyclarr) - Automatically sync TRaSH guides to your Sonarr and Radarr instances
+*   [recyclarr/recyclarr](https://github.com/recyclarr/recyclarr) - Automatically sync TRaSH Guides to your Sonarr and Radarr instances
 *   [nefarius/Nefarius.Drivers.WinUSB](https://github.com/nefarius/Nefarius.Drivers.WinUSB) - WinUSB .NET wrapper library
 *   [JoanComasFdz/dotnet-how-to-debug-source-generator-vs2022](https://github.com/JoanComasFdz/dotnet-how-to-debug-source-generator-vs2022) - Step by step guide on how to debug a C# SourceGenerator in Visual Studio 2022
 *   [Protektor-Desura/Archon](https://github.com/Protektor-Desura/Archon) - A Home Server for media streaming, game streaming, home automation and management.